cantonios/vscode-project-templates/README.md

 * Create a new project from a template directory
 * Save the current project as a template
-* Use of variable placeholders for easy configuration
+* Use of variable placeholders for easy interactive configuration

 <!-- ## Screenshots